SMBS

 Investment Approach and Strategy

-Strategy: SCHM employs a passive management strategy, seeking to replicate the performance of the Bloomberg U.S. Mortgage Backed Securities Index.
+Strategy: SCHH employs a passive investment strategy, aiming to replicate the performance of the Bloomberg U.S. MBS Index.
+It invests in a diversified portfolio of mortgage-backed securities that are included in this index.

 Market Position